 Explore Naples and its region, Campania.
-The splendid Amalfi Coast stretching from Sorrento to Paestum is home the famous resort towns Amalfi, Positano and Ravello.
+The splendid Amalfi Coast stretching from Sorrento to Paestum is home to the famous resort towns of Amalfi, Positano and Ravello.
 But come out of season, as it gets packed out with Italian holidaymakers in summer.
 Make sure to take older children to Pompeii in the Bay of Naples, an extraordinary place where history comes alive.
 Ghoulish-minded kids tend to be fascinated by seeing how people were struck down in the middle of their daily lives.

-For something a little more off the beaten track, try Puglia, tucked into the heel of Italy, with Neolithic tombs, full-blown Gothic cathedrals, intriguing trulli houses and beautiful beaches and forests in the Gargano Peninsula and on the unspoilt Tremeti Islands.
+For something a little more off the beaten track, try Puglia, tucked into the heel of Italy, with Neolithic tombs, full-blown Gothic cathedrals, intriguing trulli houses and gorgeous beaches and forests in the Gargano Peninsula and on the unspoilt Tremeti Islands.

 Get a triple whammy of culture, peace and beauty in Tuscany.
 Hire a villa with a pool and sit out in the evenings with the kids, enjoying a meal under the stars with a large glass of local wine.
 By day make excursions to hill-towns, Pisa or lovely Florence, and fall in love with Italy for ever.